 Poll: Can vampires walk on water?
 From Midnight Sun, we learn that vampires can run over snow without leaving footprints.
 But just how far does that fascinating phenomenon extend?
-Please check all that apply.
+Please check all that you think should apply.
 Vote Now!

-I am a 42 year old mother of 4, married to my sweetheart, and devoted to nurturing that which is divine.
-You can also find me at FictionPress.com, under the same name. :)
+I am a 47 year old mother of 4, married to my sweetheart, and devoted to nurturing that which is divine.
+If you like, you can also find a few things from me at FictionPress.com. :)

 My family met the whole Twilight series for the first time by audio-book, in November of 2008, and after that I didn't effectively put the series down - even for fanfiction - for a solid 9 months.
 (So, having read or listened to it over and over and over by now, it is too many times to count.
 I have NEVER been SO interested in a story before!)
 Since then I have created some fanfiction of my own, and enjoyed whatever well-written stories I've run across that exhibit the level of respect which I feel the characters deserve.